achouchane/openai-python-desktop/README.md

 Python Libraries:
 os: Operating system interface for accessing environment variables.
 tkinter: GUI toolkit for creating the graphical user interface.
-openai: OpenAI Python library for interfacing with the GPT-3.5 Turbo model.
+openai: OpenAI Python library for interfacing with the GPT-3.5 Turbo model or another model like GPT-4 Notes
-Notes
 Make sure you have the necessary dependencies installed and configured before running the script.
 Respect OpenAI usage policies and guidelines when utilizing the GPT-3.5 Turbo model.